robinAZERTY/SEAD/readme.md

 So he can choose between many tools and connect them as he wants.

 Here is the list of the tasks to do :
-    -Identify wich tools we can use to do the state estimation -put those in different categories
+    -   Identify wich tools we can use to do the state estimation
+    -   put those in different categories
     -...